Post-merger integration support

-On this page, I want to give you some insights in post-merger integration best practices.
+This page will give you some insights into post-merger integration best practices.
 In M&A processes it is very important to prepare early on for the post-merger integration phase.
-This increases the chances for a successful integration.
-Below you find some of the best practices for the post-merger integration process.
+This increases the chances for successful integration.
+Below you will find some of the best practices for the post-merger integration process.

 People are the obvious part of an M&A and post-merger integration project.
 Best practices around people and leadership are numerous.
 HR should be treated as a strategic partner in the M&A process.
 From a human resource standpoint, the acquiring company must create a protection plan for their “A” players as well as for the “A” players of the acquired company.
 A merger makes “A” players vulnerable to leaving to be approached by headhunters.
 Retention of valuable employees that help with the transition and the integration of the acquired company is an important best practice.